RashCodeKlopper/DockerAngularSpring/README.md

-# Docke- Angular Spring MySQL Application
+# Docker Angular Spring MySQL Application
 Demo application with an Angular 8 frontend, Spring backend and MySQL database.
 The frontend, backend and database are created as separate Docker container instances.
 Docker compose is used to run all containers with a single command.